• Skip to primary navigation

 Instructions

-Grill pineapple rings until each side has good char marks from the grill.
+• Preheat the grill to medium-high heat.
+Grill the pineapple rings until each side has good char marks, then remove to a plate.

 Notes